japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-TextSocketSourceProvider.md

 === [[createSource]] createSource

-`createSource` grabs the two mandatory options -- `host` and `port` -- and returns an link:spark-sql-streaming-TextSocketSource.adoc[TextSocketSource].
+`createSource` grabs the two mandatory options -- `host` and `port` -- and returns an link:spark-sql-streaming-TextSocketSource.md[TextSocketSource].

 === [[sourceSchema]] sourceSchema